hugo-sid/hugo-blog-awesome/exampleSite/content/de/posts/emoji-support/index.md

 <!--more-->
 The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).

-To enable emoji globally, set `enableEmoji` to `true` in your site's `config.toml`.
+To enable emoji globally, set `enableEmoji` to `true` in your site's `hugo.toml`.
 You can type emoji shorthand codes directly in content files; e.g.

 `:see_no_evil:` :see_no_evil: `:hear_no_evil:` :hear_no_evil: `:speak_no_evil:` :speak_no_evil: